 The “Finish” Muscles worked: Erector Spinae, Wrist Extensors and Flexors, Triceps, Biceps, Deltoids, Pectoralis Major, Rectus Abdominus, Internal and External Obliques, Quadriceps, and Hamstrings.

 If you want to see a complete breakdown of all the muscles used while performing a full rowing stroke check out my full muscle breakdown article.

 You can also continue reading below to see the best full-body rowing machine workouts.

 A Rowing Machine Provides The Ultimate Cardiovascular Exercise

-In a nutshell cardiovascular (also known as aerobic) exercise is an activity that raises your heart rate and keeps it at that elevated heart rate for a period of time; something a rowing machine can easily do for you.
+In a nutshell, cardiovascular or aerobic exercise is an activity that raises your heart rate and keeps it at that elevated heart rate for a period of time.

 Since rowing is done at a pace where you’re able to perform the exercise for several minutes at a time without stopping, it’s ideal for aerobic exercise and strengthening your muscles.

 Rowers can also perform HIIT (high intensity interval training) workouts to incorporate anaerobic exercises into their routine as well!